Randolph's Leap (band): History

-2006: Formation
+2006–2011: Formation and early years

 Randolph's Leap were formed in 2006 when lead singer Adam Ross (originally from Nairn, Scotland) met Gareth Perrie (from Dunblane) at The University of the West of Scotland in Ayr.
-Around 2009 the band expanded to a six piece with the addition of Vicki Cole on bass (from Aberdeen, Scotland), Heather Thickey on violin (also from Aberdeen), Iain Taylor on drums (from Dumfries) and Andrew MacLellan on guitar and cello (from Crieff).
+Around 2009 the band expanded to a six-piece with the addition of Vicki Cole on bass (from Aberdeen, Scotland), Heather Thickey on violin (also from Aberdeen), Iain Taylor on drums (from Dumfries) and Andrew MacLellan on guitar and cello (from Crieff).

 The band released their first EP, titled Battleships and Kettle Chips, on 15 November 2010 on Olive Grove Records.
-On 16 May 2011 they released a two-track single on Olive Grove as well, titled "Counting Sheep/Deep Blue Sea."
+On 16 May 2011, they released a two-track single on Olive Grove, titled "Counting Sheep/Deep Blue Sea."
 In 2011 the live band expanded from a 6-piece to an 8-piece with the additions of Ali Hendry (trumpet) and Fraser Gibson (trombone).

-2012-13: First albums
+2012–2014: First albums

 2012 saw the band greatly increase its output, and that year alone they released two full-length albums, three EPs, and the single "This Ain't It" via vinyl postcard.
 Their first LP came out on Peenko Records on 20 February 2012 and was titled The Curse of the Haunted Headphones.
-Peenko Records also released their EP As Fast As A Man that September, and in October 2012 the band released the EP Hermit on Fence Records.
+Peenko Records also released their EP As Fast As A Man that September, and in October 2012 the band released the EP Hermit on Fence Records. with the band placing 16th in the Hype Machine's UK Music Blog Zeitgeist which was announced on BBC 6Music.
 In 2013, Gareth Perrie left the band and was subsequently replaced by Pete MacDonald from the State Broadcasters.
-MacDonald had first hand knowledge of the band as he had helped produce their upcoming album Clumsy Knot in 2013.
+MacDonald had first-hand knowledge of the band as he had helped produce their upcoming album Clumsy Knot in 2013.

-In 2012 the band made the list of artists nominated for the Blog Sound of 2013 and in the same year they came 16th in the Hype Machine's UK Music Blog Zeitgeist which was announced on BBC 6Music.
 While working on their new album, the band signed to Lost Map Records which was formed following the dissolution of the band's former label Fence Records in 2013.
-Lost Map is based on the Isle of Eigg in Scotland.